wbudic/LifeLog/Current Development Check List.md

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ## LifeLog
+* Various system setups, not dealing well with $ENV{'home'} in multi perl environment, releases.
 * Paging of datasets to be redone.
 * &#10004; Implement sticky log entries.
 * $CUR_MTH_SVIEW - Start view page is for current month, and the sticky set.